Biography

 Cello

-Peter Wyrick has served as Associate Principal Cello of the San Francisco Symphony, holding the Peter & Jacqueline Hoefer Chair, since 1999.
+Peter Wyrick was a member of the San Francisco Symphony cello section from 1986–89, rejoined the Symphony as Associate Principal Cello from 1999–2023, and retired from the Orchestra at the end of last season.
 He was previously principal cello of the Mostly Mozart Orchestra and associate principal cello of the New York City Opera.
-He has appeared as soloist with the San Francisco Symphony in works including C.P.E.
-Bach’s Cello Concerto in A major, Bernstein’s Meditation No. 1 from Mass, Haydn’s Sinfonia concertante in B-flat major, and music from Tan Dun’s Crouching Tiger, Hidden Dragon Concerto.
+He has appeared as soloist with the SF Symphony in works including C.P.E.
+Bach’s Cello Concerto in A major, Bernstein’s Meditation No. 1 from Mass, Haydn’s Sinfonia concertante in B-flat major, and music rom Tan Dun’s Crouching Tiger, Hidden Dragon Concerto.